lnam8/FF-Momentum-Calculator/scripts/get_weekly_projections/README.md

-The Python files in this package will append `projection_data.csv` with weekly projection point values from either ESPN, Sleeper, or FantasyPros.
+The Python files in this directory will append `projection_data.csv` with weekly projection point values from either ESPN, Sleeper, or FantasyPros.

 The players that these projections will be populated for are:
 - Puka Nacua